Refinements to Mumford's theta and adelic theta groups: Non-degenerate theta groups

-We are almost able to prove Theorem \ref{non-degen-vb} which implies that $\G(E)$ is a non-degenerate theta group.
-Before doing so we must establish one additional lemma.
+Our goal here is to prove Theorem \ref{non-degen-vb} which implies that $\G(E)$ is a non-degenerate theta group.
+Before doing so let us establish one additional lemma.

-\begin{lemma} Let $f\colon X \rightarrow Y$ be a separable isogeny and let $E$ be a simple semi-homogeneous vector bundle of separable type on $X$.
-If $E \cong f^* F$, for some vector bundle $F$ on $Y$, then $F$ is a simple semi-homogeneous vector bundle of separable type on $X$. \end{lemma} \begin{proof}
+\begin{lemma} Let $f : X \rightarrow Y$ be a separable isogeny and let $E$ be a simple semi-homogeneous vector bundle of separable type on $X$.
+If $E$ descends, via $f$, to a vector bundle $F$ on $Y$, then $F$ is a simple semi-homogeneous vector bundle of separable type on $Y$. \end{lemma} \begin{proof}

 Mukai's theory implies that $F$ is semi-homogeneous, see \cite[Proposition 5.4, p.
-259]{Muk78} for instance.
+259]{Muk78}.
 To prove that $F$ is simple, using Lemma \ref{decent:lemma}, we obtain the inequalities

 and conclude that $F$ is simple.

 On the other hand, we have that $ \chi(E) = (\# \ker f) \chi(F)$ while $\chi(E)^2 = \# \K(E)$ and $\chi(F)^2 = \# \K(F)\text{.}$ We conclude that $\chi(F) \not = 0$ and that $\chi(F)$ is not divisible by the characteristic of $k$. \end{proof}